-Next, we will attach a sensor (like a clothespin) to your finger to check your heart rate and place a blood pressure cuff on your arm to measure blood pressure.
+Next, we will attach a sensor (like a clothespin) to your finger to check your heart rate, and place a blood pressure cuff on your arm to measure blood pressure.
 These are painless procedures.
 You will remain seated and relax for an additional 45 minutes.
 After this, we will place headphones and prepare you for the imagery session.
 After a brief relaxation period, you will be given instructions on the imagery task and you will then hear a story over the headphones.
 Your task will be to imagine yourself in the situation being described and relive it 'as if' it were happening to you at that moment.

 The story you will hear will be a description of one of your personal situations that you described to us during the intake or a description of the neutral situation that you selected.
 The order of stories in the three sessions will be selected randomly; you will not be told of the order of the stories presentation.
 After the imagery period, you will remain seated.
-From time to time, the nurse will enter to draw some blood and you will also be asked to make some ratings of your feelings and drug craving.
+From time to time, the nurse will enter to draw some blood and you will also be asked to make some ratings of your feelings and alcohol craving.
 You will also be asked to complete some brief mental tests.
-Following the imagery period, we will ask you to stay quietly in the testing room for an additional hour.
-At various times during this period we will collect blood samples and ask you to make ratings of your feelings and craving.
+Following the imagery period, we will ask you to remain in the testing room for an additional hour, during which time we will be collecting blood samples and asking you to rate your feelings and craving.

-During the course of the imagery session you may have some drug craving and changes in feelings due to your recall of personal events that were stressful or drug-related.
+During the course of the imagery session you may have some alcohol craving and changes in feelings due to your recall of personal events that were stressful or alcohol-related.
 Each laboratory imagery session will last for about three hours.
 You will be given brief rest periods if you so desire.
 Should you feel anxious or unduly uncomfortable at any time during the session, you may ask that the session be stopped.
-At the end of the laboratory session, the IV and the sensors will be removed, and we will give you relaxation instructions to help you reduce your craving and bring yourself into a relaxed mood.
+At the end of the laboratory session, the IV and the sensors will be removed and we will give you relaxation instructions to help you reduce your craving and bring yourself into a relaxed mood.
 Once you are returned to your original mood state, the session will be over.
-You will be given a snack and will be finished with the session for the day.
+You will be given a snack and will be able to leave the Yale Stress Center.
 The same procedures will be done each day for the three laboratory imagery sessions.